BurmeseNoob/Project_Team2/UseCase/UseCase10.md

 #### **CHARACTERISTIC INFORMATION**

 #### **Goal in Context**
-As a data analyst, I can organize cities in a country by population size to evaluate domestic urban population distribution.
+As a data analyst, I can organize cities in a country by population size to evaluate domestic country population distribution.

 #### **Scope**
 Organization